brendanlong/dash-http-timeout/README.md

 ## Setup

-**Note: This relies on Node.js's `fs.watch` function, which only works properly on Linux.
-It could be adapted to other platforms, but it doesn't support them right now.**
+**Note: This relies on Node.js's `fs.watch` function, which only works properly on Linux and OS X. It could be adapted to other platforms, but it doesn't support them right now.**

 Install Git, CoffeeScript, Node.js, NPM, Python 3, and [Google Chrome](https://www.google.com/chrome/browser/desktop/) (or some other browser that supports MSE, h.264 and AAC).
+This should work on Safari but currently doesn't and it's not clear to me why.

 Fedora 21: